facebook/flow/index_.md

 Start with our <a href="/docs/getting-started.html">Getting Started</a> guide to download and try Flow yourself.
 Flow is open-source, so you can also start with the code on the <a href="https://github.com/facebook/flow">GitHub repo</a>.

 Flow is still evolving: it is already used within Facebook, and we want to continue develop it in the open.
-We hope it will be useful for other Javascript projects, so please try it out, join the community and give us feedback!
+We hope it will be useful for other JavaScript projects, so please try it out, join the community and give us feedback!